• Serving Antrim, Charlevoix, Emmet, Grand Traverse and Kalkaska Counties

 Child safety is our #1 priority!

 Your child’s safety is our highest priority.
-Big Brothers Big Sisters conducts a thorough background check and screening process on every volunteer in our program, and every relationship is closely monitored and supported by a professionally-trained Mentoring Specialist.
+Big Brothers Big Sisters (Bigs) conducts a seven point background check and screening process on every volunteer in our program, and every relationship is closely monitored and supported by a professionally trained Mentoring Specialist.

 We focus on child safety by providing: